Joe’s Guide to the U2 General Admission

 Gear ready with one more week to go before the kickoff of The 2017 Joshua Tree Tour.
 My U2 itinerary this spring and summer: – May 12: Vancouver, BC Place – May 14: Seattle, CenturyLink Park – July 22: Dublin, Croke Park – July 25: Paris, Stade de France – July 26: Paris, Stade de France – July 28: Amsterdam, Westergasfabriek – July 29: Amsterdam, Amsterdam Arena – July 30: Amsterdam, Amsterdam Arena – Aug 1: Brussels, Stade Roi Baudouin – Sep 3: Detroit, Ford Field A sample of my concert pictures will be posted on Instagram, with photos to be taken by my @sonyalpha 6000, which will be paired with either a prime @zeisscameralenses 85mm or 55mm.
 Also tune into my Mixlr account to hear the shows live.

 There has been lots of questions on whether credit card entry tickets are transferable.
 According to Ticketmaster, “That’s up to the artist, team, or venue!
 If they give the green light you’ll see a Sell button when you click the order number under Order History in My Account.”
-From my experience with credit card entry, if you want to transfer (or sell) your ticket to another fan, you have to be present at the door to have your credit card swiped.
+From my understanding of the Vancouver credit card entry, if you want to transfer (or sell) your ticket to another fan, you will have to be present at the door to have your credit card swiped.
+You can then hand over the ‘seat locator slip’ to the people you are selling to.
 In other words, this system doesn’t help those queuing up early unless the person selling you the ticket is with you in line.

 Q: I’m going to the concert with a credit card that has since expired.
 How does this work with entry and the queue?